 But what does all this have to do with our skin and our beauty, you’d ask?

-Beyond the undoubtedly positive effects of kefir when used as a drink, we can also apply kefir directly on the skin with even more persuasive effects.
+Beyond the undoubtedly positive effects of Kefir when used internally (as a drink), we can also apply Kefir directly on the skin with even more convincing effects.

 The skin has its own microbiota

 Humans and bacteria live in symbiosis, and the influence of microorganisms inhabiting the human body inside and out has been scientifically studied for a long time.
 This entire host of microorganisms that usually live in all of us in perfect balance is called microbiota.